 The self-taught musicologist and collector Egon Ludwig (1938-2007) amassed one of the largest private collections of music from Latin America in the German-speaking world.
 He acquired almost 10,000 audio recordings during numerous trips to Latin America, in particular in Argentina, Brazil, Chile and Paraguay.

 Ludwig passed on his knowledge of Latin America music in programs on GDR radio and in articles published in periodicals and newspapers in both the GDR and Latin America (mainly in ABC Color).
 He also compiled two lexicons: “Música Latinoamericana.
 Lexikon der lateinamerikanischen Volks- und Populärmusik” (Lexikon Imprint Verlag, Berlin 2001, 710 pages) and “Tango-Lexikon: der Tango rioplatense.
 Fakten und Figuren des berühmten lateinamerikanischen Tanzes” (Lexikon Imprint Verlag, Berlin 2002, 701 pages).
-The Egon Ludwig collection, acquired by the IAI in 2008, is not yet accessible in the online catalog.

 The audio library’s collection of historical shellac records comprises around 1,600 records dating from 1903 to 1950, including the library’s oldest audio recording of a tango piece from 1903 entitled “El Choclo”.
 The song “El Choclo” (The Corn Cob) was composed around 1900 and premiered by an orchestra conducted by José Luis Roncallo (1875-1954) in 1903 in Buenos Aires.